 To improve robustness and practical applicability, we further propose a topological repair strategy without disconnection annotations, allowing the model to learn connectivity restoration under unknown and unlocalized breakpoints.
 By synthesizing additional disruptions on corrupted trees and learning to recover them, the proposed strategy eliminates the need for explicit topological supervision while remaining faithful to real-world deployment settings.

 Building upon this repair-centric formulation, TopoField is extended to a unified multi-task implicit inference framework that simultaneously performs pulmonary tree repair, anatomical labeling, and lung segment reconstruction within a single forward pass.
-This unified design enables end-to-end optimization across tasks and achieves highly efficient inference, completing all three tasks in just over one second per case—nearly two orders of magnitude faster than state-of-the-art implicit graph-based pipelines.
+This unified design enables end-to-end optimization across tasks and achieves highly efficient inference, completing all three tasks in just over one second per case.